yiisoft/yii2/docs/guide/view.md

 ### Registering CSS

-You can register CSS using `registerCss` or `registerCssFile`.
-Former is for outputting code in `<style>` tags directly to the page which is not recommended in most cases (but still valid).
-Latter is for registering CSS file.
-In Yii it's much better to [use asset manager](assets.md) to deal with these since it provides extra features so `registerCssFile` is manly useful for external CSS files.
+You can register CSS using `registerCss()` or `registerCssFile()`.
+The former registers a block of CSS code while the latter registers an external CSS file.
+For example,

 ```php
 $this->registerCss("body { background: #f00; }");